resoluteworks/invirt/docs/docs/framework/security/overview.md

 ## Use case
-The first problem we aim to solve is to provide an application with context for the currently authenticated user (Principal) transparently, and allowing for that to be checked anywhere within the stack.
+The first problem we aim to solve is to provide an application with context for the currently authenticated user (Principal) transparently, and allow that context to be read anywhere within the stack.
-We use request context and a ThreadLocal for this purpose.
+Invirt stores the authenticated `Principal` in the http4k [request context](https://www.http4k.org/guide/howto/attach_context_to_a_request/), so the request itself carries it explicitly.

-Second, we want to allow the application to decide what authentication solution it wants to use, with Invirt simply providing the scaffolding to wire that in, and secure certain application routes.
+Second, we want to allow the application to decide what authentication solution it wants to use, with Invirt simply providing the scaffolding to wire it in, and to secure certain application routes.

 Lastly, we wanted to make the tooling as un-intrusive as possible, and allow the application to define the concepts of user or principal according to its requirements, without heavy constraints from the framework